Miguel Chaiwa: Club career

+Hibernian

+Chaiwa moved to Scottish Premiership club Hibernian in August 2025 for an undisclosed transfer fee.
+He scored his first goal for the club on this third appearance, on 28 August 2025, during a UEFA Conference League playoff against Legia Warszawa.

 International career

-Chaiwa is a youth international for Zambia, having represented the Zambia U17s in 2019 and 2020.
+Chaiwa represented the Zambia U17s in 2019 and 2020.
 He debuted for the senior Zambia national team in a friendly 3–1 loss to Iraq on 20 March 2022.

 Personal life

 Chaiwa's father, Changa was also a professional footballer in Zambia.